 The Charter Oak

-Chef Christopher Kostow serves up a stellar brunch menu at this St. Helena hotspot, with one-of-a-kind options such as hearth-grilled grapefruit, baked apple pancake, and the smoked trout platter.
+Chef Christopher Kostow serves up a stellar brunch menu at this St. Helena hotspot, with family-style hearty fare like monkey bread, pozole, and smoked trout.
 All the restaurant’s other menu items are available at brunch as well; ordering the raw veggies with fermented soy dip is a must.

 Farmstead Restaurant